-Figure 9 repeats these decompositions based upon the analysis using the conservative/liberal thermometer measure underlying the results in column (2) of Table 2 and Table 4.
-As shown, the Presidential penalty hypothesis again plays the largest role here.
+We next repeat these decompositions based upon the analysis using the conservative/liberal thermometer measure underlying the results in column (2) of Table 2 and Table 4.
+The Presidential penalty hypothesis again plays the largest role here.
 Eliminating this mechanism leads the midterm gap to fall from its predicted value of 4.2 percent to just 1.2 percent.
 Thus, the Presidential penalty mechanism here explains a large fraction, 72 percent, of the midterm gap predicted by the model.
 The surge and decline mechanism explains 17 percent, and mean reversion in voter ideology explains 11 percent.
 Thus, this analysis using an alternative measure voter ideology places a larger emphasis on the Presidential penalty hypothesis.